mdolab/adflow/doc/options.rst

 `turbulenceOrder`                        `str`       `first order`                                  The numerical order of accuracy of the turbulence model.
 Possible values are
                                                                                                     `first order` or `second order`.
 Generally `first order` is recommended as the adjoints systems are much easier to solve with the first order discretization.

+`turbresscalar`                          `Object`    `None`                                         This parameter affects how the total residual is scaled.
+It is set automatically, depending on what turbulence model you select.
+Defaults are usually sufficient.
+                                                                                                    Values can be float scalar to a 4 element list of floats, depending on the turbulence model.
+Refer to the list of turbulence models below for the defaults of the `turbresscale` and type of input expected.

+                                                                                                    * `sa` - Spalart Allmaras - Type: `float scalar` - Default: 10e4
+                                                                                                    * `sae` - Sparart Allmaras-Edward model - NOT IMPLEMENTED
+                                                                                                    * `k omega wilcox` - NOT IMPLEMENTED
+                                                                                                    * `k omega modified` - NOT IMPLEMENTED
+                                                                                                    * `ktau` - NOT IMPLEMENTED
+                                                                                                    * `menter sst` - Type: `float list` of 2 elements - Default: [10e3, 10e-6]
+                                                                                                    * `v2f` - NOT IMPLEMENTED

 `useWallFunctions`                       `bool`      `False`                                        Flag specifying if wall functions are to be used.
 This is generally not recommended
                                                                                                     since they give (potentially very) poor drag estimates.
 Furthermore, the required